netmackan/ATimeTracker/README.md

 - Spanish and Italian translation by Carlos Manzo

 ### About this fork
-It is intended to work as the adroid front-end for timewarrior.org, first, by providing script(s) to convert exported csv to timewarrior data, eventually, by converting the back-end to timewarrior-native data.
+It is intended to work as the android front-end for timewarrior.org, first, by providing script(s) to convert exported csv to timewarrior data, eventually, by converting the back-end to timewarrior-native data.